hbrc-fpga-class/peripherals/doc/hba_bus.md

 * __Master_RNW (output)__ : 1=Read from register.
 0=Write to register.
 * __Master_DBus[7:0] (output)__ : The write data bus.

-If there is more than one master then the the their Master_* signals are OR'd together.
+If there is more than one master then the Master_* signals are OR'd together.

 Each peripheral master gets dedicated __HBA_MXGrant__ and __HBA_MasterX_request__